-Some claimants, on the other hand, prefer to file for an individual review.
-Although this method takes significantly longer for the trust to process, it allows claimants to receive individual consideration for their case.
+Some claimants prefer to file for an individual review.
+Although this method takes longer for the trust to process, it allows claimants to receive individual consideration for their cases.
 Your unique situation determines your award from the trust, which may or may not result in a higher payment than the fixed rates of the expedited review process.

 Individual review is required when claimants fail to meet the medical or exposure criteria of the expedited review process.
-It may also be required for certain situations, such as a diagnosis of asbestos-related lung cancer in a claimant with a history of smoking.
+It may also be required for other situations, such as a diagnosis of asbestos-related lung cancer in a claimant with a history of smoking.

 |Level VII||Lung cancer with evidence of asbestos-related nonmalignant disease in both lungs (typically asbestosis)|

 |Level VI||Lung cancer without evidence of asbestos-related nonmalignant disease in both lungs|